KochLabCode/cMyBP-C-phosphorylation/README.md

 To successfully reproduce the results you will need:
 - COPASI (http://copasi.org/)
+- Python (v 3.8)
-- Python: JupyterLab (or a similar environment for running *.ipynb notebooks) and  an environment for running *.py scripts
+	- JupyterLab (or a similar environment for running *.ipynb notebooks)
+	- An environment for running *.py scripts

 We recommend using Anaconda, which will enable you to recreate the exact environments with all the python packages and versions used in this study by importing the respective *.yaml files.

+In case you want to create an ennvironment manually, the following Python softwares and packages were used in this study:

+- Spyder IDE v5.1.5
+- JupyterLab v3.4.4
+- basico v0.4
+- numpy v1.21.5
+- matplotlib v3.5.0
+- pandas v1.4.4
+- scipy v1.9.3
+- statsmodels v0.13.2

 Below is a short description of the directories and files:

->MAIN:
+>MAIN FOLDER:

 	simulations.py
 	Predictive simulations shown in Figure 3 and several supplementary figures.